-Egyptian Bronze statuette of Osiris
+Egyptian Bronze Statuette of Osiris

-Dimensions: Height: 47.8 cm
+H: 47.8 cm

-Originally, the ﬁgure of Osiris was related to the fecundity of the Egyptian soil, the renewal of vegetation as well as the world of shepherds as proven by the hekat scepter (which reproduces the shepherd’s staff).
-He personified the fertility of the earth and the cultivated fields and became therefore the guardian of the balance and cycles of nature.
-But the most famous myth of Osiris that concerning his death, which was known through many versions: the son of Geb (the earth) and Nout (the sky) and husband of Isis, the god was the first pharaoh of Egypt.
-With Isis, they were a pair of royal benefactors who taught the humans how to practice agriculture and fish (Osiris), weaving and medecine (Isis).
-Jealous of his rule, his brother, Seth, assassinated him, cut up his body and disposed of the pieces in the Nile.
-However, Isis, his wife and faithful widow, found and reassembled the body of her husband and, with the help of her sister, Nephtys, and Anubis, she embalmed the corpse.
-After breathing life into him for a short instant, Isis was impregnated by Osiris: their union resulted in the birth of Horus, who, following in the footsteps of his father, became Pharaoh.
+Originally, the ﬁgure of Osiris was linked to the fecundity of the Egyptian soil, the renewal of vegetation and the world of shepherds, as evidenced by the hekat scepter (which reproduces the shepherds’ crook).
+He embodied the fertile land and the arable ﬁelds, and became therefore the guardian of the order of the universe and the cycles of nature.
+But the most famous myth concerning him is the one in connection with his death, known through many versions: the son of Geb (the earth) and Nut (the sky), and the husband of Isis, the god primarily was a pharaoh.
+With Isis, they were a pair of royal benefactors who taught man-kind farming and ﬁshing (Osiris), weaving and medicine (Isis).
+Jealous of the sovereign, his brother Seth assassinated him, cut up his body and disposed of the pieces in the Nile.
+However, Isis, his wife and faithful widow, found and reassembled the body of her husband and, with the help of her sister, Nephtys, and of Anubis, she embalmed the corpse.
+After breathing life into him for a short instant, Isis was impregnated by Osiris: this union resulted in the birth of Horus, who, following in the footsteps of his father, became Pharaoh.